 If you ever visit Wiltshire, you may hear of or see the term ‘Moonrakers’.
 It’s the name used to describe anyone born in the county and there’s a rather charming folk tale associated with this name.

-Wiltshire was well known throughout Europe for the supreme wool quality produced during the 15th to 18th centuries.
+Wiltshire was well known throughout Europe for its supreme wool quality produced from the 15th to 18th centuries.
 Flemish and Dutch traders were based in Swindon in the north of the county.
 These merchants turned a good profit from their wool trade and were partial to a tipple at the end of each day.
-They had a taste for the hard stuff with gin and brandy favoured, but at this time, there was a heavy import duty on spirits.
+They had a taste for the hard stuff with gin and brandy favoured, but at this time there was a heavy import duty on spirits.
 The publicans wanted to increase the profit from their sales instead of paying heavily to support the Crown.
 The solution?
-Set up a smuggling route to bring in spirits rather than use the ports and avoid paying the duty.
+Set up a smuggling route to bring in spirits rather than use the ports and therefore avoid paying the duty.

 And so, for 200 years, spirits such as brandy and gin were landed in the quiet coves on the South Coast.
 They were then transported in barrels across Hampshire and Wiltshire, with the final destination often being Swindon.

 There is some debate over where the story of the Moonrakers is set.
 Originally it was thought to be the village of All Cannings or Bishop’s Cannings, but neither had a pond or river.
 Further digging suggests it took place in Crammer Pond in Devizes, which at the time was part of the parish of Bishop’s Cannings, making sense of the claim of the location of the story.